 Patient Care Technician Training Programs and Requirements

 Patient care technicians, also called nursing assistants or nurse aides, perform basic care procedures in hospitals, clinics and nursing homes.
-Their duties include monitoring vital signs, drawing blood and performing electrocardiograms, as well as assisting patients with feeding, bathing and transporting.
-Some formal education, industry training and state certification are generally to work as a patient care technician.
+Some formal education, industry training and state certification are generally required to work as a patient care technician.

 Hospital training programs generally last 2-3 months and combine classroom instruction and hands-on training.
 Some hospital training programs might be open to high school students, who are then prepared to enter the workforce upon graduation; others require previous experience as a nursing aide.

 - Program Levels in Patient Care Technician Training: Certificate programs

 - Program Length: Hospital training programs may last 2-3 months

 - Prerequisites: High school diploma